Skip to Main Content

 If your loan is in good standing after you’ve paid off 50 percent of the balance, you could be eligible for a renewal that waives any remaining interest.
 Plus, the new loan may come with a reduced or waived origination fee.

 OnDeck charges an origination fee of up to 4 percent.
 Additionally, if your loan doesn’t come with OnDeck’s Prepayment Benefit, repaying early means you’ll still owe 75 percent of the loan’s remaining interest.
-Loans are secured by a general lien on business assets, and you’ll have to sign a personal guarantee.
+Loans are secured by a general lien on business assets.

 Do you qualify?

-Here are the eligibility guidelines for business term loans and lines of credit:
+Here are the eligibility guidelines for OnDeck business term loans and lines of credit as well as ineligible industries:

 What we like and what we don’t like

-Small business loans from OnDeck are accessible even if you don’t have perfect credit, and you could receive funding the same business day.
+OnDeck business loans are accessible even if you don’t have perfect credit, and you could receive funding the same business day.
 But convenience comes with a cost.

 What we like